 Although they look incredibly delicate and beautiful, unfortunately, the Butterfly Tail breed has the same issue as other breeds of goldfish, they produce a significant amount of waste!

-This means weekly cleaning, and a good filtration system will help to keep the water clean, and your goldfish happy and healthy.
+This means weekly cleaning, and a good filtration system will help to keep the water clean, and your fish happy and healthy.

 What Substrate Should you Add?